DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

 Implementation with transformerslink image 11

-Let's see how to implement DoLa with the transformers library of Hugging Face.
-For more information on how to implement DoLa with the transformers library you can consult the following link
+Let's see how to implement DoLa with the transformers library from Hugging Face.
+For more information on how to apply DoLa with the transformers library, you can consult the following link

-First we log into the Hub, because we are going to use Llama 3 8B, to use it you have to ask permission to Meta, so to download it you have to be logged in so you know who is downloading it.
+First we log in to the Hub, because we are going to use Llama 3 8B, and to be able to use it, we need to request permission from Meta.
+So, to download it, you need to be logged in so they know who is downloading it.

 from huggingface_hub import notebook_login